The Samsung Galaxy Note 8 Review – A New Phablet

 Note 8 is big – you will need big pockets.

 In the UK the Samsung Galaxy Note 8 will cost you 869 pounds.
 In the UK it is available in black or gold, but different colors are available in different areas.
-As a comparison, the Galaxy S8+ will cost you 779 pounds, and has 64GB of storage.
+As a comparison, the Galaxy S8+ will cost you 779 pounds and has 64GB of storage.

 The Final Verdict on Samsung’s Galaxy Note 8

-Although it doesn’t feel all that innovative or new, it has all the features that were on the previous notes, but in Samsung’s new smartphone design.
+Although it doesn’t feel all that innovative or new, it has all the features that were in the previous notes, but in Samsung’s new smartphone design.
 The screen is huge and very attractive.
 The bezels are tiny.
 The stylus is particularly good, and the battery will last at least a day and a half.
 The camera has a dual system and is fairly good.
 The Samsung Note 8 is powerful enough to do almost anything you may want to do on a pocket computer.

 The biggest imperfection is the fingerprint scanner position.
 It is also very big and really expensive, but so long as it doesn’t explode, this is the best note available so far.